 - Peer-to-peer loans

-The law regulates all aspects involved in a title loan, such as a transaction, lenders, borrowers, interest rates and fees.
+State laws in Georgia regulate all aspects involved in car title loans online, such as a transaction, lenders, borrowers, interest rates and fees.

 - The requirements for those who wish to borrow are: